Apply for The Catalogue for Philanthropy

 - NOT have been featured in the 2014-15, 2015-16 or 2016-17 print Catalogue (though organizations re-featured only on the website in these years may reapply to be featured in print)

 For more information on the eligibility of local chapters of national organizations, professional associations, membership organizations, etc., please see our FAQ.

 Review Process & Timeline

-The application opens on January 4th and closes at 11:59 pm on February 28th.
-More than 200 charitable organizations apply to be included in the Catalogue for Philanthropy each year, and we select approximately 75 for our print Catalogue.
+The application opens on January 3rd and closes at 11:59 pm on February 28th.
+Each year, more than 200 nonprofit organizations apply to be featured in our print Catalogue, with approximately 75 being selected.
 Once applications are processed, over 100 reviewers from foundations, corporate giving programs, peer nonprofits, and the philanthropic advisory community are matched with applicants in the reviewers’ fields of expertise.
 Our review process (March–April) consists of three parts:

 - Financial Review: A team of financial reviewers from Raffa assesses the financial soundness of potential finalists.
 Among other things, the team looks for reasonable year-to-year projections of expenses and revenue, appropriate ratios of administrative to program costs (though there is no absolute cut-off), reasonable salaries, board participation in fundraising and development, and fiscal transparency.

 Our goal is to create a balanced list of great nonprofits in all fields: we don’t want all of our nonprofits to serve one category – for example all arts organizations or all programs that serve the elderly.
-While final decisions are editorial, they are always guided by the rankings and comments of our review team!
+Final decisions are made by a Selection Committee and are always guided by the rankings and comments of our review team.